-She is an established researcher in the field of microbiology.
-Some of her microbiological research studies include - vir, emm, spe toxin, T typing, exoenzyme, drug resistance phenotypes of Group A, C and G Streptococci from asymptomatic carriers, pharyngitis & pyoderma from children in marginalized and low socio-economic groups; Efficacy and validation of probiotics; Development of novel culture media (Patent awarded <India>) & Antimicrobial, anticancer and antiinflammatory phytochemicals and enzymes from indigenous Indian medicinal plants, microalgae indigenous to Singapore waters and environmental fungi.
+Charmaine Lloyd (CL) (BSc MSc PhD) is a lecturer at the School of Health Sciences.
+She convenes the following units: 'Infections and Immunology for Health Sciences course', 'Health & Disease across the Life Course' and the Capstone 'Health Science Projects'.
+Her research focusses on medical and applied microbiology.
+Some of her past research include - vir, emm, spe toxin, T typing, exoenzyme, drug resistance phenotypes of Group A, C and G Streptococci from asymptomatic carriers and clinical cases of pharyngitis & pyoderma; Efficacy and validation of probiotics; Development of novel culture media (Patent awarded <India>) & Antimicrobial, anticancer and anti-inflammatory phytochemicals and enzymes from indigenous Indian medicinal plants, microalgae and environmental fungi.
 She has guided several undergraduate research projects on antimicrobial purification and characterization & continues to be an industrial consultant in areas of probiotics & mycology.
+Additionally, as an educator, she is passionate about educational research in biomedical science.

-Dr. CL has taught Microbiology, Medical Microbiology, Immunology, Mammalian Genetics, Molecular Biology & Biosafety to students in Biomedical Sciences, Molecular Biotechnology & Veterinary Bioscience for ~14 years in India, Singapore & Australia.
-She strongly believes in inculcating sound fundamental knowledge & laboratory research techniques in budding researchers at the undergraduate level.
-She has been rewarded for her pursuit in teaching excellence with 3 school teaching awards, 2 national (Sg) service awards & 2 IP registered teaching products (Singapore IPOS) to her credit.
+She has been rewarded for her pursuit in teaching excellence with 3 school teaching awards, 2 national (SG) service awards & two IP registered teaching products (Singapore IPOS) to her credit.
 She is an active member on the Education Special Interest groups (EduSIG) of the Australian Society of Microbiology & Australian Society of Immunology.
 She is also on the Australian Society of Immunology (ASI) National Curriculum Review Committee.

 PhD candidate and honours supervision